publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVI/ptA/ch301/schIV/m__us_usc_t49_s30165.md

         (1)  __In general__  __.—__

-        A person that violates any of section 30112, 30115, 30117 through 30122, 30123(d), <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  30125(c), 30127, 30141 through 30147, or 31137, or a regulation prescribed thereunder, is liable to the United States Government for a civil penalty of not more than $5,000 for each violation.
+        A person that violates any of section 30112, 30115, 30117 through 30122, 30123(a), 30125(c), 30127, 30141 through 30147, or 31137, or a regulation prescribed thereunder, is liable to the United States Government for a civil penalty of not more than $5,000 for each violation.
 A separate violation occurs for each motor vehicle or item of motor vehicle equipment and for each failure or refusal to allow or perform an act required by any of those sections.
-The maximum penalty under this subsection for a related series of violations is $15,000,000.
+The maximum penalty under this subsection for a related series of violations is $35,000,000.

         (2) __School buses.—__